BearTS/BearTS/README.md

 <br />

-Hi, I'm Anuj Parihar, a passionate self-taught MERN Stack Developer from India, my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm Anuj Parihar, a passionate self-taught Backend Developer from India, my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 - 📫 Reach me at [email](mailto:anujparihar@yahoo.com) :)
 - 💬 Talk with me about **Backend Development**, **DevOps**, **Server Management**.